ser0ja/PacketFramework/README.md

 ## Documentation

-There are two callbacks in every script, which can be considered as entry points.
-The **OnSend** function is called when your client sends a packet, and the **OnProcessMessage** is called when your client receives a packet.
-Both of these functions have a Packet parameter.
-Our Packet class is built on top of TrinityCore's ByteBuffer, so the syntax should be straightforward if you are a developer.
-If these functions return true, it means the packet should be processed (either sent to the server or processed by the client).
-If they return false, the packet is discarded like it has never been sent or received.
+Currently there are 4 callbacks that you can override in your scripts.

++ OnLoad
+  + Called then the script is loaded
++ OnUnload
+  + Called when the script is unloaded
++ OnSend(packet)
+  + Called when your client sends a packet
++ OnProcessMessage(packet)
+  + Called when your client receives a packet

-The two main classes are Packet and MemoryEditor.
+The two main classes usable in scripts are Packet and MemoryEditor.

 Members of **Packet**
 + WriteInt8(value)